-Little Harbor has created two such institutional Composites: the LHA MultiStrategy Composite Fund I, L.P. and the Little Harbor Global Trading Composite Fund, L.P.
-Each is organized with an investment and diversification proposition constructed from a limited and carefully selected cohort of complementary managers.
+Composites are organized with an investment and diversification proposition constructed from a limited and carefully selected cohort of complementary managers.
 By building a specific investment thesis with dedicated independent managers, Little Harbor Composites avoid over-diversification (which may take place in the typical fund-of-hedge-fund structure) and maintain the independent discretion of the return-drivers in a particular portfolio (unlike most multi-strategy complexes).
 We believe both advantages sustain the long-term viability, clarity, and verification of a Composite’s value proposition to its investors.
-Also, by committing to an investment thesis, we believe Composites also have a select group of managers whose profiles include a well-defined single-strategy focus (alpha edge), natural capacity constraints typically associated with such focus, long track records, demonstrated risk management, and significant principal capital invested in their own strategy.
+Also, by committing to an investment thesis, we believe Composites also have a select group of managers whose profiles include a well-defined single-strategy focus (alpha edge), natural capacity constraints typically associated with such focus, established track records, demonstrated risk management, and significant principal capital invested in their own strategy.

-Little Harbor Composites are positioned for both institutional and qualified individual high-net-worth investors who are seeking portal-like access to hedge fund strategies of mid-sized managers in a single investment with a single layer of management fees and performance fee-netting across the strategies.
-Little Harbor does not interfere with the independent investment programs of the Composite’s underlying managers and allocates assets in equal percentages between strategies in the Composite on, at least, a quarterly basis.
+Little Harbor Composites are positioned for both institutional and qualified individual high-net-worth investors who are seeking portal-like access to mid-sized hedge fund managers in a single investment with a single layer of management fees and performance fee-netting across the underlying sub-strategies.
+Little Harbor does not interfere with the independent investment programs of the Composite’s underlying managers and usually allocates assets in equal percentages between managers in the Composite, rebalanced on at least a quarterly basis.
 This eliminates the central actor risk arising from market calls by an individual or committee that may adjust asset allocations on an ad-hoc basis.